 9: Koval – Chicago, IL

 Koval Distillery was established in 2008 and focuses on bringing a modern feel to the old tradition of spirits.
-The distillery is the first to open in Chicago, Illinois since Prohibition ended.
+It was the first to open in Chicago, Illinois after prohibition ended.

 Koval produces a range of spirits, including whiskeys, vodkas, and brandies.
-The award-winning spirits at Koval are all certified organic and kosher, making it one of the few distilleries in the USA with these certifications.
+Its award-winning spirits are all certified organic and kosher, making it one of the few distilleries in the USA with these certifications.

 The distillery offers 1-hour tours with generous tastings seven days a week.
 Also available at Koval are events such as book swaps, cocktail classes, and whiskey workshops.
 Koval is one of the best distilleries in the USA to visit for a new spin on a centuries-old product.